convo-lang/convo-lang/docs/learn-convo-lang.md

 The **Convo-Lang** language or just simply "Convo-Lang", is used to write prompts in a structured language that can be interchangeably used with different LLMs.

-The **Conversation Engine** is an interpreter that interprets scripts written in the Convo-Lang language.
-The Conversation Engine handles passing messages back forth to and from LLM.
-It also converts prompts written in Convo-Lang to and from the message format of the LLM being conversed with.
+The **Conversation Engine** is a code interpreter that executes scripts written in the Convo-Lang language.
+It handles passing messages between users and LLMs and manages all the lower level details of working with an LLM such as implementing the usages of tools.

 *@@static*
 ``` convo